What is Total Productive Maintenance?

 - Safety & Sustained Success: Facility-wide safety is prioritized, which positively impacts sustained success of the TPM program

-As maintenance is traditionally considered an inevitable and “not-for-profit” function, TPM is considered the most difficult lean manufacturing tool to implement.
+As maintenance is traditionally considered an inevitable and “not-for-profit” function, Total Productive Maintenance is considered the most difficult lean manufacturing tool to implement.
 Shifting cultural beliefs within a facility, from the CEO to machinists and janitors, may take years but the pay off for both the finished product and employee morale is worth the investment.

 Japan Institute of Plant Maintenance

-JIMP still operates today, as both a survey and research facility testing TPM technologies.
+JIMP still operates today, as both a survey and research facility testing Total Productive Maintenance technologies.
 The organization is currently researching the aging of equipment life, and state-of-the-art maintenance technology and repair.

 According to JIMP, there are two types of aging of equipment life: